Gaurav-sketch/Apache-kafka/README.md

 # Apache-kafka
 <img src="https://miro.medium.com/max/1200/0*9DPCGOCmDvmSEa3H.png" width="100" height="100" />

-Working on live data , Gold rates.This project is to track real time Gold price.Creating barplots for all the real time Gold price consumed by consumer.
+Working on live data , Gold rates.This project is to track real time Gold price.Creating barplots for all the real time Gold price.
 Need to have two files - Producer and Consumer.
 Send the data and receive the data.